Rouz1130/Hair-Salon/README.md

-## _Hair Salon_
+# _Hair Salon_

-## _Project Specifications_

 #### By _**Rouz Majlessi**_

 ## Description/Specs

 This website well have two tables one for stylists and for for clients.
 For each stylists the table will add a client to them.
 The user will be able to click on stylists or clients at the home-page/index-page.
 Depending on what the user clicks they will be directed to another page ; either stylists or clients.
-At that point they can eithr view or add to each page.
+At that point they can either view or add to each page.

 ## Setup/Installation